• USD

 Males have dark brown coats with vertical white stripes down their sides and a white ridge of hair on their back.
 Their legs, from their knees down, are a spectacular red-brown color.
 They have slightly curled horns and big, white-lined ears.
 Females have light red-brown fur coats and vertical stripes down the sides.

-Nyalas occur in the southeastern parts of Africa, primarily within northern South Africa, Mozambique, Malawi, and Swaziland.
-Populations were introduced to Namibia and Botswana recently.
-The southern and northern parts of the Kruger National park have the highest concentrations of nyala.
+Nyala occur in the southeastern parts of Africa, primarily within northern South Africa, Mozambique, Malawi, and Eswatini, with populations also in Zambia and Zimbabwe.
+Populations have been introduced to Namibia and Botswana.
+The southern and northern parts of the Kruger National Park have the highest concentrations of nyala.

 Name